mmai-framework-lab/MolCrawl/README.md

 ### Separate scripts

 The processing of Uniprot is separate in 3 separate scripts.
-Those script except the result of precedding directory to be present in the `output_dir` if that's not the case the scripts won't work.
+These scripts except the result of precedding directory to be present in the `output_dir` if that's not the case the scripts won't work.

 - `src/protein_sequence/dataset/uniprot/uniprot_download.py`